ilyatbn/aws_alwayson/readme.md

 Opera - v86
 Firefox - v100
 ## Known issues:
-- (Brave) Menu takes longer than usual to open when the service worker is inactive.
-Does not reproduce on any other browser so I guess it's a bug in Brave.
 - (Edge) Options UI is smaller than the elements.
 - (Opera) Options UI opens in a full tab.
 ## To Do:
-- (high) Throw error immediately if user is signed out of his Google account(alert?)
 - (medium) Make the IAM role session timeout fallback to 3600 if configured more than maximum allowed.
 - (low) Add 2nd tier role assumption (using https://signin.aws.amazon.com/switchrole)
 - (very_low) Build options menu dynamically like I did with the roles menu.